LorbusChris/resolve-avahi-compat/README.md

 This library provides the same GObject-based API as `avahi-gobject` but communicates with `systemd-resolved` via its Varlink interface instead of requiring the Avahi daemon.

+> **⚠️ Important:** This library requires [systemd#40133](https://github.com/systemd/systemd/pull/40133), which is not yet merged.
+You will need a patched version of systemd until this PR is included in a release.

 ## Features

 ### Supported (via systemd-resolved)